disclose-framework/spec/specification/overview.md

 | `status` | string | One of: `active`, `suspended`, `revoked` |
 | `listed_at` | string | RFC 3339 timestamp of when the Verifier was added to the registry |

+### Verifier Benchmarks

+Verifiers accumulate aggregate data across their merchant base that gives individual merchant disclosures meaningful context.
+A return rate of 8% means something different in apparel than in consumer electronics.
+Verifiers are uniquely positioned to publish this context in the form of vertical benchmarks.

+Verifier benchmarks are **out of scope for v0.1** of this specification.
+However, the field `disclose:benchmark_ref` is reserved in the attribute namespace for future use.
+When defined in a future extension, this field will allow merchants to reference a Verifier-published benchmark document that provides vertical or category-level distributions for one or more disclosed attributes.

+Verifiers **MAY** publish benchmark data in any format prior to a formal extension specification.
+Agents **MAY** consume such benchmarks at their own discretion.
+No agent is required to fetch or interpret benchmark data under this version of the specification.

 ---

 ## Complete Disclosure Document Example